aishanirajpal/aishanirajpal/README.md

 # Hi, I'm Aishani Rajpal

 ## 💼 Professional Summary
-Final year B.Tech IT student with strong expertise in Data Analysis.
-A Data Analyst with a keen interest in building intelligent solutions.
+Final year B.Tech IT student with strong expertise in Data Science.
+A Data Scientist with a keen interest in building intelligent solutions.
 I have a strong interest in AI/ML, and Software Development.

 ## 💻 Technical Expertise